mumbert/automatic-audio-captioning/README.md

 Despite these advances, several challenges persist.
 Current systems still face limitations due to the scarcity of high-quality annotated datasets, potential biases inherited from pre-trained models, and difficulties in capturing the complex temporal and contextual relationships present in natural audio signals.
 Future research is likely to focus on developing more robust, data-efficient models and on further refining multi-modal approaches to close the gap between machine-generated and human-level descriptions.

-For more information on the topic, please check the [topic description README](doc/README_topic_description.md).

-Automated Audio Captioning (AAC) has emerged as a prominent cross-modal translation task, aiming to generate natural language descriptions for audio clips.
-This task bridges the gap between audio signal processing and natural language processing (NLP).
-Recent progress has been significantly driven by deep learning techniques and the availability of datasets like Clotho.
-This review focuses on key developments in model architectures, training strategies, and evaluation metrics within the AAC field.
+Down below we summarize key developments in model architectures, training strategies, and evaluation metrics within the AAC field.

 ### Model Architectures